-Theatre, music and dance opportunities are plentiful at AU, either through involvement within the Performing Arts Division or through within classes, concerts, and productions inour many student organizations and productions.
-All students, regardless of major, can enhance their academic pursuits through involvement in the performing arts, led by highly qualified faculty and motivated student directors, actors musicians and choreographers.
+Theatre, music and dance opportunities are plentiful at AU, either through involvement within the Performing Arts Division or through our many student organizations and productions.
+All students, regardless of major, can enhance their academic pursuits through involvement in the performing arts, led by highly qualified faculty and motivated student directors, musicians and choreographers.